qutang/qutang.dev/contents/pages/about.md

 ## **Contact.**

-I'm open for collaboration, co-authoring, full-time jobs, consulting, or freelancing, please contact me via [Email](https://mailhide.io/e/SthF9) or [LinkedIn](https://www.linkedin.com/in/qutang/). 如果有合作意向或者工作邀约请通过[邮件](https://mailhide.io/e/SthF9)，[领英](https://www.linkedin.com/in/qutang/)或者[微信](media/uploads/wechat.jpg)联系。
+I'm open for collaboration, co-authoring, full-time jobs, consulting, or freelancing, please contact me via [Email](https://mailhide.io/e/SthF9) or [LinkedIn](https://www.linkedin.com/in/qutang/).

 If you want to contribute to this website, any of the articles or write posts for the website.
-Please go to the [Github repo](https://github.com/qutang/v2.qutang.dev) of this website and create issues or send me pull requests. 如果你有兴趣改进这个网站，修改文章，共同管理这个网站，共同写更多的文章，请到这个网站的[Github仓库](https://github.com/qutang/v2.qutang.dev)创建issues或者发送pull requests.
+Please go to the [Github repo](https://github.com/qutang/v2.qutang.dev) of this website and create issues or send me pull requests.

 <style>